 BECOME A LEAD TEACHER!

-We're looking for incredible Middle and High School Teachers throughout Massachusetts to join us as a Lead Teacher in Spring 2022!
+We're looking for incredible Middle and High School Teachers throughout Massachusetts to join us as a Lead Teacher in Fall 2022!
 Lead Teachers open up their classrooms virtually to other teachers and their students to create greater access to their culturally responsive, project-based curriculum.
 In return, Lead Teachers will receive a $5,000 stipend and be part of a professional learning community committed to reimagining our education system.

 WHAT'S IT LIKE?

 Casey Zella Andrews is a high school English teacher at TechBoston Academy.
 She holds a BA from Hampshire College, MAT from Simmons University, and MA in Critical and Creative Thinking from the University of Massachusetts, Boston.
 Ms. Andrews has taught at TechBoston for the past six years; before that, she worked at City on a Hill Charter School, Circuit Street, and Nava Elementary School in Santa Fe, New Mexico.
 Ms. Andrews enjoys writing poetry, taking walks, and playing with her toddler in her free time.
 Ms. Andrews has never lost a push-up competition to a student, including while she was pregnant.

 Catherine Arnold graduated from Bryn Mawr College in 1995 in her mid-30s with a degree in Philosophy and received her teaching certification right afterward from Harvard Divinity School.
 She has been teaching 8th grade for 20 years and loves it.
 Her interests include social justice, sustainability, history, politics, animals, and food.
 Cate is creative and loves to dance.
 She also enjoys travel and has been to Hiroshima, Auschwitz, and Antarctica.
 She hopes that she and her students will better understand themselves and the world they live in and continue on their paths as future change-makers.